List of countries by length of coastline

 This article contains a list of countries by length of coastline, in kilometers.
+Though the coastline paradox stipulates that coastlines do not have a well-defined length, there are various methods in use to measure coastlines through ratios and other metrics.
 A coastline of zero indicates that the country is landlocked.

 Overview

 The coastline paradox states that a coastline does not have a well-defined length.
 Measurements of the length of a coastline behave like a fractal, being different at different scale intervals (distance between points on the coastline at which measurements are taken).
 The smaller the scale interval (meaning the more detailed the measurement), the longer the coastline will be.
 This "magnifying" effect is greater for convoluted coastlines than for relatively smooth ones.